icons.svg

 Copper 0.1 mg

-• 🍃 October to May (Peak season for New Zealand kiwis)
+• 🍃 October to May — peak season for New Zealand kiwis, the world’s premium variety

-• ☀️ May to November (Peak for California and European varieties)
+• ☀️ May to November — peak for California, Italian, and Greek varieties

 How to Choose